Safari Redirects to Yahoo

-The program that is causing Safari redirects to Yahoo may end up on your Mac via multiple different ways.
+The program that is causing Safari redirects to Yahoo may end up on your Mac in multiple different ways.
 One of those ways could be if this software is spread by being added to your Mac automatically with the installer of another program.
 The main reason this is done is to make it possible for the Safari redirects to Yahoo software to arrive unnoticed.
-This software could pretend to be some kind of useful extra that is included to another installer.
+This software could pretend to be some kind of useful extra that is included in another installer.
 This may be presented to you in the form of an install step, which may exist in the “Advanced” install mode.
 Since many users tend to click on “Express” install, they miss these steps.

 The main purpose of this software is to show you ads.
 It may display various types of promotions once it is active on your Mac: